 Herceptin can cause some damage to the heart and you will have regular checks to see how well your heart is working.

 The cancer drug section has detailed information about the side effects of Herceptin and how they can be managed.

-Researchers are looking at some other biological therapies in trials for oesophageal cancer.
+Researchers are looking at other biological therapies in trials for cancers of the oesophagus or oesophago gastric junction, such as bevacizumab (Avastin).
 But we don’t yet know how well these treatments will work.
 All new treatments have to go through the clinical trials process and this takes some years.
 Some research is looking into using biological therapies alongside chemotherapy to see how they work best together.

 To search for oesophageal cancer trials, visit our clinical trials database and select 'oesophagus (food pipe) cancer' from the dropdown menu of cancer types.